-Hagnias sava You pay Hospice care Standard Option Value Plan Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
-PPO: Nothing, up to 15 days per person per calendar year; all charges after 15 days per person per calendar year PPO: Nothing, up to 15 days per person per calendar year; all charges after 15 days per person per calendar year Any combination of inpatient and outpatient services, up to 15 days per person per calendar year.
-If you use a PPO provider, your out-of-pocket expenses will be reduced.
-Non-PPO: Any difference between our allowance and the billed amount; all charges after 15 days per person per calendar year Non-PPO: Any difference between our allowance and the billed amount; all charges after 15 days per person per calendar year Not covered: All charges All charges Independent nursing, and homemaker services All charges after 15 days per person per calendar year Ambulance Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical facility if PPO: 10% of the Plan's allowance (calendar year deductible applies) PPO: 20% of the Plan's allowance (calendar year deductible applies) necessary treatment is not available at the first hospital.
-Services must be related to: Non-PPO: 30% of the Plan's allowance and any difference Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) • an accidental injury or medical emergency, between our allowance and the • a covered inpatient hospitalization, billed amount (calendar year • a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or deductible applies) covered hospice care.
+Hospice care You pay Standard Option Value Plan Hospice is a coordinated program of maintenance and supportive care for the terminally ill provided by a medically supervised team under the direction of a Plan-approved independent hospice administration.
+Any combination of inpatient and outpatient services, up to 15 days per person per calendar year.
+If you use a Network provider, your out-of-pocket expenses will be reduced.
+Network: Nothing, up to 15 days per person per calendar year; all charges after 15 days Non-Network: Any difference between our allowance and the billed amount; all charges after 15 days Network: Nothing, up to 15 days per person per calendar year; all charges after 15 days Non-Network: Any difference between our allowance and the billed amount; all charges after 15 days Not covered: • Independent nursing, and homemaker services • All charges after 15 days per person per calendar year All charges All charges Ambulance Local professional ambulance service when medically appropriate to the first hospital where treated and from that hospital to the next nearest hospital or medical facility if necessary treatment is not available at the first hospital.
+Services must be related to: • an accidental injury or medical emergency, • a covered inpatient hospitalization, • a direct transfer from a covered inpatient hospitalization to a covered skilled nursing facility confinement, or • covered hospice care.
 Air ambulance to the nearest hospital where treatment is available and only if there is no emergency ground transportation available or suitable and the patient's condition requires immediate evacuation.
 Note: Benefits for air or ground ambulance transportation that is not to the nearest hospital where appropriate treatment is available will be prorated based on mileage to the nearest hospital where appropriate treatment is available.
-Not covered: All charges All charges • Transportation to other than a hospital, hospice or urgent care medical facility Wheelchair van service; gurney van service Expenses for ambulance services when the patient is not actually transported
+Network: 10% of the Plan's allowance (calendar year deductible applies) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: 20% of the Plan's allowance (calendar year deductible applies) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Not covered: All charges All charges Transportation to other than a hospital, skilled nursing facility, hospice or urgent care medical facility Transportation to or from services including but not limited to physician appointments, dialysis, or diagnostic tests, except as part of covered inpatient hospital care Expenses for ambulance services when the patient is not actually transported